Skip to content

 Architecture

-• Session-triggered recording — Subscribes to session updates from the Experiment Manager via GraphQL subscription.
+• Session-triggered recording — Subscribes to session updates from the central orchestration service.
 Each session tick (e.g. every 5 minutes) triggers the recording cycle.

-• Multi-threaded data collection — On each trigger, multiple threads simultaneously collect and save different types of live data, maximising throughput within the recording window.
+• Parallel data collection — On each trigger, multiple concurrent operations simultaneously collect and save different types of live data, maximizing throughput within the recording window.

-• Prometheus metrics — Tracks recording duration and performance metrics, exposed via the HTTP server for monitoring.
+• Performance monitoring — Tracks recording duration and performance metrics for monitoring and operational visibility.

 Data Flow